one-bash/one.bash/docs/advanced-usage/one-sub-cmd.md

 fi
 ```

 You should print each completion option for one line.
-Do not `echo "option-1 option-2"` with spaces.
+Do not write like this: `echo "option-1 option-2"`.

 ```sh
 # one.bash:completion